change-metrics/monocle/README.md

 - boards to display changes by criteria

-It helps teams and individual to better organize daily duties and to detect anomalies in the way changes are produced.
+It helps teams and individual to better organize daily duties and to detect anomalies in the way changes are produced and reviewed.

 Monocle supports GitHub, GitLab and Gerrit.